tacohachii/step-rails-database-yml/README.md

 # What's new

-* Adds environment variable `TEST_ENV_NUMBER` to the database name
+- Use `$PWD` instead of `$WERCKER_ROOT_DIR`

 # Options

-* `service` This option is not required.
+- `service` This option is not required.
 If set, it will load the template from the specified service; otherwise, it will infer the service from the environment.

 # Example